podium-lib/context/README.md

 app.listen(8080);
 ```

-### .middleware()
+### .process(HttpIncoming)

-Connect compatible middleware to execute all parsers in parallel and append the result of each parser
+Metod for processing a incomming http request.
+It runs all parsers in parallel and append the result of each parser to `HttpIncoming.context`.
-to `res.locals.podium.context`.

 This will execute all built in parsers as well as all externally registered (through the `.register()`
 method) parsers.

+Returns a Promise which will resolve with the passed in `HttpIncoming` object.

+#### HttpIncoming (required)

+An instance of a [HttpIncoming object](https://github.com/podium-lib/utils/blob/master/lib/http-incoming.js).

 ## Static API